Outscale Deployment

 Connect to our Analyzer

-Now that our Analyzer is created, we can wait a few minutes for it to setup the VM.
+Now that Latencetech Dashboard Analyzer is created, you can wait 10-15 minutes for it to setup your VM.

 ssh outscale@<public IP> -i <your generated key>

-Or, you can also view and access the dashboard here:
+You can view and access the dashboard at:

 http://<public IP>:12021

-After login into your Analyzer dashboard, you will be able to see data from the Generic Agent we setup.
+After login into your Analyzer dashboard, you will be able to see data from the Generic Agent you setup.

 Adding additional QoSAgents and Reflectors

-To add additional QoSAgents, follow the guidelines in the Launching the system section of our documentation.
+To add additional QoSAgents, follow the guidelines in the Prerequisites and assumptions and Launching the system sections of our documentation.
 When configuring your new QoSAgents, use your new Analyzer IP address as the destination (field msgbus.latence.ca) for the results.

-Similarly, you can create your own reflectors following the guidelines in the Launching the system section.
+Similarly, you can create your own reflectors following the guidelines in the Prerequisites and assumptions and Launching the system sections.
 You can also temporarily use the LatenceTech public Reflectors described below.
 Use this value in the LTI_reflector field of the QoSAgent configuration:

 - Paris, France: paris-beacon.latence.ca